hugozxcc/Data-Professional-Breakdown/README.md

-Load data into Power BI Desktop, dataset is a csv file.
+Load data into Power BI Desktop, dataset is a xlsx file.